Energy-efficient driving: Acceleration and deceleration (braking)

 Fuel efficiency varies with the vehicle.
 Fuel efficiency during acceleration generally improves as RPM increases until a point somewhere near peak torque (brake specific fuel consumption).
 However, accelerating to a greater than necessary speed without paying attention to what is ahead may require braking and then after that, additional acceleration.
 One study from 2001 recommended accelerating briskly, but smoothly before shifting in manual cars.

 Generally, fuel efficiency is maximized when acceleration and braking are minimized.
 So a fuel-efficient strategy is to anticipate what is happening ahead, and drive in such a way so as to minimize acceleration and braking, and maximize coasting time.

 The need to brake is sometimes caused by unpredictable events.
 At higher speeds, there is less time to allow vehicles to slow down by coasting.
 Kinetic energy is higher, so more energy is lost in braking.
 At medium speeds, the driver has more time to choose whether to accelerate, coast or decelerate in order to maximize overall fuel efficiency.

 While approaching a red signal, drivers may choose to "time a traffic light" by easing off the throttle before the signal.
 By allowing their vehicle to slow down early and coast, they will give time for the light to turn green before they arrive, preventing energy loss from having to stop.

 Due to stop and go traffic, driving during rush hours is fuel inefficient and produces more toxic fumes.

 Conventional brakes dissipate kinetic energy as heat, which is irrecoverable.
-Regenerative braking, used by hybrid/electric vehicles, recovers some of the kinetic energy, but some energy is lost in the conversion, and the braking power is limited by the battery's maximum charge rate and efficiency.
+Regenerative braking, used by hybrid/electric vehicles, recovers about 50% of the car's energy in each braking event, leading to perhaps 20% reduction in energy costs of city driving.